Cavina/CPlusPlusProjects/DistanceCalculator/README.md

 handle up to a billion objects.
 This is the part that would likely be taken.
 My Object files for input and the Location object, as well as implementing Haversine are all very straightforwards, so I've left them up in my public repo.
-If you have to copy that as a CS student at UCI or any school for that matter, you shouldn't be there.

 #09/09/2020